Describe your career path. What led you to where you are today? How did you end up in such an offbeat, unconventional and uncommon career?

-Right after completing my PhD in 2012, I returned to India with my husband and we both joined the Indian Institute of Technology, Mandi, as assistant professors.
+Right after completing my PhD in Carnegie Mellon University in 2012, I returned to India with my husband and we both joined the Indian Institute of Technology, Mandi, as assistant professors.
 Located in the foothills of the Himalayas, the campus is probably one of the most scenic in India.
 The views of the snow-clad ranges are just breathtaking!
 It is an engineering institute with a strong emphasis on the social sciences.
 The institute encourages interdisciplinarity and I have worked collaboratively on projects with engineers, applying historical thinking to engineering problems.
 At the same time, everyone here has been very supportive of my research on Latin American history.

-What projects are you currently working on?
 I am currently working on the impact of the Caste War of Mexico on the neighboring region of British Honduras (present-day Belize).
 The Caste War has mainly been seen as a Mexican phenomenon.
 What I am exploring is how integral the war was to Belizean history.
 I am particularly interested in race relations at the borderlands between Mexico and Belize.
 Although Belize has been traditionally left out of “Latin” American history there is a real need to address the shared history of Mexico and Belize.

 I guess the best way to answer that would be to say that I have stepped away from a mass of trees to look at the forest as a whole.
 I think a PhD trains you to really become an expert in your narrow specialization.
 But post-PhD, you have the opportunity to see how your part relates to the whole.
 I have come to regard history as a tool that can address many issues.
 In one of my current projects I am collaborating with an economist to study the impact of a government employment scheme in rural areas of India.
 Likewise, I am involved in creating an archive here at IIT Mandi and find I can use history in institute-building.

 My very first exposure to an archive was in my undergraduate college where I was a student worker at the library.
 At the library’s archive I found a host of rare WWI posters from my college town.
 It was a hands-on experience where I helped preserve the WWI posters and even curated an exhibit of the posters.
 It was great to see students and locals come to the exhibit and learn a bit about the town’s history.
 It was my first exposure to archival material.
 And it was exhilarating!